faudio/faudio/doc/500 Devices.md

 Sessions are *immutable* and *transient*, meaning that the set of available devices in a session will not change, but represents a snapshot of the setup at the time it was initiated.
-If a change in the underlying audio system is detected while a session is still active, or an error occurs because of an unexpected setup change, the current session is automatically terminated, and a new session has to be started.
+If a change in the underlying audio system is detected while a session is still active, and a new session has to be started to observe the new setup.

-TODO
+TODO register notification callback

 @image html  device_states.png "State transactions of the audio system"
 @image latex device_states.pdf "State transactions of the audio system" width=0.8\textwidth

 @note
-    The semantics of *streams* have been changed from earlier versions of the audio engine, in which a *stream* was a could be stopped and restarted.
+    The semantics of *streams* have been changed from earlier versions of the Audio Engine, in which a *stream* could be repeatedly stopped and started.
 In the new implementation, streams are immutable and transient just like sessions.

 ## Acquire-release vs. callback {#DevicesStyles}